isabelanyc/Ice-Cream-Reviews/README.md

    - Created word clouds for good and bad reviews

 - [`3_preprocessing.ipynb`](https://github.com/isabelanyc/Ice-Cream-Reviews/blob/main/notebooks/3_preprocessing.ipynb):
+    - Applied TF-IDF vectorizer to transform the text data
     - Shuffled and split the data into testing and training sets

 - [`4_modelling.ipynb`](https://github.com/isabelanyc/Ice-Cream-Reviews/blob/main/notebooks/4_modelling.ipynb):
+    - Tested four models and one dummy baseline model:
+        - Multinomial Naive Bayes
+        - Passive Aggressive Classifier
+        - Logistic Regression
+        - SVM
+     - Each model was hyperparameter tuned using a randomized search and a 10 fold cross validation.

 ### Results
+All the models performed fairly well.
+Each model scored above 0.85 weighted average F1.
+However, logisitc regression performed the best and ran quite quickly.
+Below is a snippet of the evaluation metrics and ROC curve:

 ```
                 precision    recall  f1-score   support